dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ### Entities

 [Entities](/docs/build/semantic-models#entities) are a real-world concept in a business, serving as the backbone of your semantic model.
-These are going to be id columns (like `order_id`) in our semantic models.
+These are going to be ID columns (like `order_id`) in our semantic models.
 These will serve as join keys to other semantic models.

-1. Add entities to your `fct_orders.yml` semantic model file:
+Add entities to your `fct_orders.yml` semantic model file:

 ```yaml
 semantic_models: